 Cookie Consent

-Guys!
-We are all working diligently on a culture of consent by reminding each other in workshops and beyond that we don't take physical affection for granted; that we don't just assume anything about what the other person wants; that we respect personal boundaries and support each other in finding out, in a self-determined and collaborative process, what we want to do naughty things together; that we can move into surrender above all when we create safe spaces of trust; that a "no" is not a drama but a valuable hint for navigating the love zone and so on.
-This is all a huge project, a humanistic education project if you will, because there is much more at stake here than simply securing yourself in a legal contract-like manner when you become intimate together in order to arm yourself against accusations of assault.
-This is much more about deconstructing paternalistic structures, about new self and world relations!
-It's about learning to respect each other, to respect others and...
+Hey everyone!
+We’re all working hard to foster a culture of consent by reminding ourselves—in workshops and beyond—that we shouldn’t take physical affection for granted; that we shouldn’t just assume what the other person wants; that we should respect personal boundaries and support one another in discovering, through self-determination and collaborative processes, what naughty things we’d like to get up to together; that we can truly let go and surrender especially when we create safe spaces of trust; that a “no” isn’t a drama but a valuable guide for navigating the love zone, and so on and so forth.
+This is all a massive project—indeed, a humanistic educational project, if you will—because there is much more at stake here than merely securing oneself legally, contractually speaking, when becoming intimate with someone in order to arm oneself against accusations of assault.
+Rather, this is about deconstructing paternalistic structures and forging new relationships with oneself and the world!
+It’s about learning to respect oneself, to respect others…

-Completely irrelevant in times like these, but the vacations were such a great time for crafting and reflecting that we don't want to keep the results from you.
+Completely irrelevant in times like these, but the holidays were such a wonderful opportunity for crafting and reflection that we didn't want to keep the results from you.
 HAPPY NEW YEAR!

 Intimate Interviews Part II

-Last year, we had the pleasure of conducting interviews with lovely and talented people about everything that concerns us in our work.
-To do this, we first pampered our interviewees with a bodywork session of their choice so that we could get into conversation with each other in a well-blooded way.
-We had prepared many questions and they came up again and again, while others arose spontaneously.
-So the conversations usually started with a free association on the topic of "sex" - just say the first thing that comes to mind without thinking.
-And towards the end, it was usually about which workshops on creative intimacy they would specifically like to see.
-What emerged between us and was put into words are pieces of gold for me!
+Last year, we had the pleasure of interviewing wonderful and talented people about everything that also occupies us in our work.
+To start things off, we treated our interviewees to a bodywork session of their choice, so we could get the conversation flowing with a good rush of blood.
+We had prepared many questions, some of which came up repeatedly, while others arose spontaneously.
+So the conversations usually began with a free association on the topic of “sex”—simply saying whatever first came to mind, without thinking.
+And toward the end, the focus was mostly on what specific workshops on creative intimacy they would like to see.
+What emerged between us and was put into words is, to me, pure gold!
 Here is the second transcribed interview!

 INDEX